 Job Responsibilities

-- Work with money on a daily basis, providing accurate change quickly and precisely while continuing to communicate cheerfully with the guests.
+• Work with money daily, providing accurate change quickly and precisely while communicating cheerfully with the guests.

-- Provide a friendly and caring experience for every guest that comes into the restaurant, upholding the restaurant’s hospitality standards.
+• Provide a friendly and caring experience for every guest who enters the restaurant, upholding the restaurant’s hospitality standards.

-- Receive orders on a weekly basis, guaranteeing accuracy of the order and help unload the shipment and put every product away correctly.
+• Receive orders every week, guaranteeing the accuracy of the order and help unload the shipment and put every product away correctly.

-- Prepare dishes in the kitchen for certain shifts as needed.
+• Prepare dishes in the kitchen for specific shifts as needed.

 Job Skills & Qualifications